 Full time assistants are eligible to receive 12 units of a tuition waiver each term but must be registered for at least 6 units per term.
 Half time assistants are eligible to receive 6 units of a tuition waiver each term but must be registered for at least 3 units per term.

 All openings that are posted at TU can be found on Handshake.
-Type in Graduate Assistantships in the Search Bar.
+Type in the Job # or type in Graduate Assistantship(s), Graduate Assistant, Teaching Assistant or Research Assistant in the Search Bar.

 Some graduate programs offer external graduate assistantships and part-time jobs closely related to a chosen field to graduate students to help defray the cost of advanced study.
 The external graduate assistantship program expands the range of opportunities beyond the university campus.
 The program is a partnership between Towson University and the community, providing the talents of mature students for business, government, industry and education.
 External assistantships are not available in all programs.